slawekzachcial/aws-athena-saml/README.md

 > Noteworthy: SimpleSAMLphp sends back ("releases") only the attributes the
 > service provider specified in its metadata.
 If you want to send more attributes
-> you either have to define a custom [authentification processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc)
+> you either have to define a custom [authentication processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc)
 > or manually update the `attributes` array (add more attributes) in service
 > provider metadata in `idp/saml20-sp-remote.php` file.